MariaAlvBla/NCBI-Tutorial/ncbi-tutorial.md

 For every step, you will have to add information or files; whenever you want to save your progress, you must press ***Continue***.
 You can review or make changes to your previous steps during submission by clicking on the preceding tabs.

 At any point, after having saved your progress, you can leave NCBI and [continue the process of submission later](#unfinished).
-If, however, you click the ***Submit*** button at the last step, [making changes would follow other routes](#changing).
+If, however, you click the ***Submit*** button at the [last step](#review), [making changes would follow other routes](#changing).

 You may get *Error* or *Warning* messages when saving your progress.
 Error messages describe the Error and suggest a solution that must be corrected before you can move to the next step of your submission.
 On the other hand, the Warning messages attempt to prevent you from making a possible mistake and do not block you from continuing your submission.

 #### Step 1.
 Submitter <a name="submitter"></a>

-The submitting person will be asked for personal information at this step.
-At the fields signaled in the following picture we recommend using you institutional **e-mail** and writting the name of the **institution** you work for.

 <img src=".\First time upload images\submitter.png" width=70% height=70%>

+At this step, the submitting person will be asked for personal information at this step.
+At the fields signaled in the following picture we recommend using you institutional **e-mail** and writting the information of the **institution** you work for.

 #### Step 2.
 General Information <a name="general"></a>

 <img src=".\First time upload images\general-info.png" width=60% height=60%>

 The **BioProject** represents the research project from which the sequence originated.The information supplied in the **Biosample** provides context to your experimental data.
 Every metagenome, time point, tissue type, or treatment type must has its Biosample; but biological and technical replicates are not unique BioSamples.

 > For example, 23 000 unique 16S amplicons from a single seawater collection point would constitute one BioSample because they all share the same biological and physical properties.

-The default **release date** is “Release immediately following processing”, but you can select a specific date for releasing your data.
+The default **release date** is **Release immediately following processing**, but you can select a specific date for releasing your data.
 If you don’t know the exact data you can change it even after having finished the submission by clicking on the [***Manage tab*** at the Submission Portal](#changing).

 A BioProject can share BioSamples with others BioProjects and BioSamples can belong to more than one BioProject.
 You would choose to have a BioSample in several BioProjects if, for example, the sequences were used to answer different research questions/goals which are described in separate BioProjects.
 You may also have a BioProject to which you already deposited data but want to deposite new BioSamples.